Mystic Mac

 rules

-2.3.
-Public opinion polling organisations reporting results will endeavour to have print and broadcast media include the above items in their news stories and will in any event make a report containing these items together with full computer tables of the results available on their web site within 2 working days of the original release.
+say that if you media release any results from a poll, then the whole poll must be published in full within 48 hours by the pollster:2.3.
+Public opinion polling organisations reporting results will endeavour to have print and broadcast media include the above items in their news stories and will in any event make a report containing these items together with full computer tables of the results available on their web site within 2 working days of the original release.2.4.
+In addition to the information outlined above, the public opinion polling organisation responsible for conducting the survey that has entered the public domain will place the following information on its own web site within 2 working days of the data being published.

 · A full description of the sampling procedures adopted by the organisation